awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 1. Upload the file to the load folder on your bucket\.

-1. Execute the following COPY command\.
+1. Run the following COPY command\.

    ```
    copy customer from 's3://<your-bucket-name>/load/customer-fw-manifest'